 Carnegie Mellon University provides a New Hire Orientation Program every month throughout the year.
-The program helps new employees learn about university policies and procedures, resources and benefits, and the university community.
-Among many other topics, the New Hire Orientation Program includes an overview of the university's efforts to prevent and respond to sexual misconduct impacting community members, which covers Title IX, Carnegie Mellon policy, definitions, and procedure, and reporting expectations.
+The program helps new employees learn about University policies and procedures, resources and benefits, and the University community.
+Among many other topics, the New Hire Orientation Program includes an overview of the University's efforts to prevent and respond to sexual misconduct impacting community members, which covers Title IX, Carnegie Mellon policy, definitions, and procedure, and reporting expectations.
 In addition, all employees must complete an online sexual harassment training module entitled "Preventing Workplace Harassment."

-There are several organizations on campus dedicated to preventing and responding to all forms of sexual misconduct, including the Survivor Support Network and Sexual Harassment Advisors, which are groups of volunteers who are trained to provide support, resources and information to those impacted by sexual misconduct.
+There are several organizations on campus dedicated to primary prevention of sexual misconduct, including Peer Health Networks, SAFE (SARV Activism for Everyone), Plaidvocates and Sexual Harassment Advisors, each of which are groups of volunteers who are trained to provide information and resources regarding sexual misconduct.

-Additional information regarding general safety education and awareness programs is available on page 17.
+Additional information regarding general safety education and awareness programs is available on page 18.